Tei Shi: 2020: Die 4 Ur Love

 In December 2019, Tei Shi was announced as the opening act for Blood Orange's 2020 North American tour.
 However, the tour was cancelled after two dates due to the worsening COVID-19 pandemic in the United States.

 On May 7, Tei Shi released the first single from her upcoming EP of the same name, "Die 4 Ur Love".
 The song was her first release after leaving her previous music label, Downtown Records.
 Paper described the song as synthpop-inspired.
 Tei Shi noted the song has a more dark and direct sound, similar to her debut album, Crawl Space.

 The second single from the EP, "Goodbye", was released on June 26, along details of the EP's title and release date.
 Goodbye was in part written about Tei Shi's departure from her previous record label.

 The full EP, entitled Die 4 Ur Love was released on July 17, 2020, by Diktator Records.
 The EP was written by Tei Shi in six days while on a writer's retreat in El Paso, Texas in January 2020.

-On August 28, 2020, a Spanish language version of Johnny, the first track on the EP, was released.
+On August 28, 2020, a Spanish language version of "Johnny", the first track on the EP, was released.
 A music video for the song, directed by Jonatan Lopez, was released in December 2020.
 This was the first music video for any of Tei Shi's Spanish-language songs.
 On December 11, 2020, a deluxe version of the EP was released, featuring this track alongside remixes of other tracks from the EP by Empress Of, Buscabulla, and Still Andy.

+2025: Make Believe I Make Believe

+In the fall of 2024, she recorded her fourth studio album, Make Believe I Make Believe, during a one-week retreat on Vancouver Island with collaborators Noah Beresin and Tommy English.
+She released the album's lead single, "Best Be Leaving", on March 5, 2025.
+The album's second single, "Drop Dead", was released on April 30, 2025.
+On June 26, 2025, she released the third single, "222", which features Loyal Lobos.

 Musical style

 The Fader stated that she is "known for making whisper-y, slow and sensual bedroom pop."
 Tei Shi jokingly describes her work as its own genre, "mermaid music".
-In an interview with NY Mag, she stated "personally it’s always hard for me to label it as a genre because it shifts and I try to make music that isn’t one thing or the other."
+In an interview with NY Mag, she stated "personally it's always hard for me to label it as a genre because it shifts and I try to make music that isn't one thing or the other."
+Her vocal range has been described as soprano.